uiwjs/react-json-view/core/README.md

    * @returns {boolean} Returning false from onAdd will prevent the change from being made.
    */
   onAdd?: CountInfoExtraProps<T>['onAdd'];
+  /**
+   * When a callback function is passed in, delete functionality is enabled.
+The callback is invoked before deletions are completed.
+   * @returns Returning false from onDelete will prevent the change from being made.
+   */
+  onDelete?: CountInfoExtraProps<T>['onDelete'];
   /** Whether enable edit feature. @default true */ editable?: boolean;
 }